 The Safety Critical Task Analysis (SCTA) Facilitator Course

 This is the course for people who wish to facilitate Safety Critical Task Analysis (SCTA) projects and sessions.
-Whether you’re a complete newbie or whether you have established practices for doing this and want to reviews and revitalise those or have a refresher course, this is the course for you.
+Whether you’re a complete newbie or whether you have established practices for doing this and want to review and revitalise those or have a refresher, this is the course for you.

 Our company is steeped in SCTA history and has been our core business for decades.
 David Embrey started publishing on SHERPA in the early 1980’s which captures the task analysis, failure and PIF analysis that makes up the core components of SCTA.
 Since then we have adapted and innovated in this area, including specialist software to make the improve the efficiency and effectiveness of the process and practical hints and tips for getting the most from it.
 We continue to research and present at international conferences in this area.

 We’ve created a very attractive package getting people up to speed on understanding and conducting SCTA work.
 The learning objectives include understanding the regulatory context and background to the method, identifying different human failure types and what to do about them, best practice Hierarchical task analysis, failure and PIF analysis, understanding how to conduct good workshops and walkthroughs and what documentation can be produced from this work: SCTA report, risk-informed procedures and task-based competency standards.

 All of this is designed to be compliant with the COMAH regulations in the UK, which is similar to what some other areas are adopting, e.g. Asia-Pacific.

 Blended learning approach

 This course includes video talks, quizzes, activities, workshops and webinars.
 Participants will engage with a detailed road tanker offloading case study as part of the course, which has a high degree of vulnerability to different types of human failure.